KevinRaney/rdps-control/README.md

 ## Origin

-This code base was forked from joshbeard/vps-control and modified for use in the RDPS environment.
+This code base was forked from [joshbeard/vps-control](https://www.github.com/joshbeard/vps-control) and modified for use in the RDPS environment.

 ## Usage

 This isn't usable by other people without some modification, obviously.

-Once the new server is created (see [https://github.com/joshbeard/vps-packer](Packer template)), clone this repository to the server somewhere and run the `bootstrap` script.
+Once the new server is created (see [Packer template](https://github.com/joshbeard/vps-packer)), clone this repository to the server somewhere and run the `bootstrap` script.

 For example: